-Security applications -like Admin Tools- are designed to help you enhance your site's security, not make it invulnerable against all hacking attempts.
-Whereas it will make it harder for a potential attacker to figure out information pertaining your site and will give them a hard time attacking your site, there is nothing that can stop a determined attacker with plenty of resources from hacking your site.
-For instance, if you have an outdated Joomla! installation or a vulnerable component installed on your site there is nothing -and, let us stress that, NOTHING - which can stop a hacker from successfully attacking your site.
+Security extensions -like Admin Tools- are designed to help you enhance your site's security, not make it invulnerable against all hacking attempts.
+Whereas it will make it harder for a potential attacker to obtain information pertaining your site and will give them a hard time attacking your site, there is nothing that can stop a determined attacker with plenty of resources from hacking a site with known security issues.
+For instance, if you have an outdated Joomla installation or a vulnerable component installed on your site there is very little which can be done to stall and rarely stop a determined attacker.
+Therefore a security extension should be viewed as one of the many tools in the arsenal of the defender, not as the only tool.

-We are aware that some developers may market their products as a "complete protection" for your site, which simply is technically impossible.
-If such a magic solution existed would they be selling it for a few dozen dollars a years to everyone or for millions of dollars per year to high profile targets (large corporations and government agencies)?
+We are aware that some developers may market their products as a "complete protection" for your site, which is technically impossible, plain and simple.
+If such a magic solution existed would they be selling it for a few dozen dollars a year to everyone instead of asking for millions of dollars per year to protect very high profile targets (large corporations and government agencies)?
 Exactly.

+There's a favorite analogy here.
 Security software is like a bulletproof vest.
-You don't wear it for total invincibility against all attacks (a lucky shot in an area not covered by it, a high power, penetrating round and an explosion can still kill you).
-You are wearing it because what is most likely to get you is what the vest can stop.
+Soldiers don't wear it for total invincibility against all possible attacks in a battlefield.
+A lucky shot in an area not covered by the vest; a high power, penetrating round; or an explosion could still kill them.
+They are wearing it because what is most likely to get them is what the vest can stop.

-In the end of the day you are ultimately responsible for the security of your site, employing a holistic approach to security including sane personal security practices.
+In the end of the day you are ultimately responsible for the security of your site, employing a comprehensive approach to security including sane personal security practices.
 Installing and configuring Admin Tools is meant to be part of your security regimen.
-At the very least you are expected to take frequent backups, stored in safe locations outside of your server, apply security-conscious password management, maintain a secure working environment (as in: if your computer is full of malware your site is as good as hacked no matter if you use Admin Tools or not) and keep an eye for any abnormal behaviour on your site.
+At the very least you are expected to take frequent backups, stored in safe locations outside of your server; apply security-conscious password management; maintain a secure working environment (as in: if your computer is full of malware your site is as good as hacked no matter if you use Admin Tools or not); and keep an eye for any abnormal behaviour on your site.